StefanBartl/l.value/README.md

 <p>We must advocate for transparency and control over how our information is used!</p>

 [Netzpolitik.org](https://netzpolitik.org) – get organized!

-**New Neovim Plugin for Telescope:**
-[telescope-selected-index](https://github.com/StefanBartl/telescope-selected-index) – A lightweight Telescope.nvim plugin to show the index of the currently selected entry in the results window.
-Designed for easy integration.

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=StefanBartl&theme=tokyonight&border_color=333&layout=donut&hide_title=true">